-The aggregate cash compensation including benefits in kind, accrued or paid to our managing directors and supervisory directors with respect to the year ended December 31, 2022, for services in all capacities was approximately €3.7 million and €0.4 million respectively.
-As of December 31, 2022, we have no amounts set aside or accrued to provide pension, retirement or similar benefits to our managing directors and supervisory directors.
-In 2022, awards for approximately 3.1 million stock options were granted to management and members of the supervisory board.
-Further details on the managing directors and/or supervisory directors individual remuneration are outlined in Note 41 to the Company only financial statements and Note 28 to the consolidated financial statements, as well as in the explanatory notes to the agenda of the upcoming annual general meeting of shareholders.
+The aggregate cash compensation including benefits in kind, accrued or paid to our managing directors and supervisory directors with respect to the year ended December 31, 2023, for services in all capacities was approximately €4.3 million and €0.5 million respectively.
+As of December 31, 2023, we have no amounts set aside or accrued to provide pension, retirement or similar benefits to our managing directors and supervisory directors.
+In 2023, awards for 381,000 stock options were granted to management and members of the supervisory board.
+Further details on the managing directors and/or supervisory directors' individual remuneration are outlined in Note 44 to the Company only financial statements and Note 31 to the consolidated financial statements.